 If you live in Canada, regardless of where in Canada, we use the Toronto market data and Canadian dollars.
 And if you live outside of Canada we use the Lenexa data and American dollars.

 And within these 2 locations we compare ourselves to firms within the software as a service industry with 1,000 employees.
 We don't have 1,000 employees but firms of our size tend to pay less than they do and we want to make sure that we are competitive with them.
-The PayScale Market Data for our roles (what they call Jobs) that we are currently either using or considering using can be found here.

 If your role includes variable compensation for achieving specific and quantifiable goals (for example achieving revenue dollars or growth rates) we determine the variable compensation paid at the end of the current month by dividing the actual result for the preceding month by the goal amount and multiplying that by the Variable Target for the role divided by 12.